GaryAustin1/custom-properties/README.md

 THIS CODE IS STILL BEING TESTED AND DEVELOPED DO NOT USE AT THIS TIME.

-Show a table based approach to roles/claims management.
+First show a table based approach to roles/claims management, then group management with individual group admins.
 Have RLS functions use the roles/claims.
 Compare the RLS performance of using a roles table versus using a JWT custom-claims approach.
 The concept is to have a simple property name table and user properties table for each type of property desired.